0xRoch/Blog-toto/README.md

 To heroku for making this easy as pie.
 To adam wiggins, as I stole a couple of ideas from Scanty.
-To the developpers of Rack, for making such an awesome platform.
+To cloudhead for the original version of toto.

-Copyright (c) 2009-2010 cloudhead.
+Copyright (c) 2011 Roch Delsalle.
 See LICENSE for details.